New York State Route 347: Construction and designation

-What is now NY 347 was originally built by Suffolk County in the 1950s as two separate highways.
-Southwest of NY 25, it was known as the Smithtown Bypass and designated as CR 85.
+What is now NY 347 was originally built by Suffolk County in the 1950s as two separate highways, along a former dairy farmer delivery route.
+Southwest of NY 25, it was known as Smithtown Bypass and designated as CR 85.
 Northeast of NY 25, it was named the Nesconset–Port Jefferson Highway and designated as CR 80.
 Although the road acts as an eastward extension of the Northern State Parkway (with a 2 mi section of Veterans Memorial Highway, now NY 454, connecting the two), Robert Moses planned an altogether different right-of-way for an extension of the Northern State.
-In fact, the Parkway was planned to have an interchange with the Smithtown Bypass west of CR 16 (Terry Road).
+In fact, the Parkway was planned to have an interchange with Smithtown Bypass west of CR 16 (Terry Road).

 In 1966, the state of New York acquired both CR 80 and CR 85 and designated the new, unified route as NY 347.
 Suffolk County hoped that by transferring jurisdiction to the state, it would be easier to upgrade the road into the limited-access highway as was originally intended.
 The CR 80 and CR 85 designations were later reused for portions of Montauk Highway, then part of NY 27A, that were transferred from the state to the county.
 CR 80 was reassigned to the portion of Montauk Highway between Patchogue and Hampton Bays on October 6, 1966, while CR 85 was given to the section between Oakdale and Patchogue on March 29, 1972.

-2010-2019 improvements

-Major improvements (to great local fanfare) were made to this road in approximately 2016-2018 timeframe to bring the highway up to modern standards.
-However the greenspace, bike lane, beautification, sound wall, 3-lane cross-section, curb and gutter, median with landscaping are only 1/3 completed along the route due to insufficient budget to complete the other 2/3.
-Residents and businesses have been petitioning the state and county governments to complete the refurbishment for the entire run of the highway.
-Further improvements were halted in 2018 and remain stalled until adequate funding can be set aside to continue the future phases.
-"The New York State Department of Transportation, which is totally dependent on the governor’s view of priorities, has given Route 347 a 'placeholder' date of 2025 to resume a funding plan".